Ski Japan Now!

 The average snowfall a season is about 15 metres!
 Sunny days are few and far between but the off-piste powder and tree runs definitely make up for it.

-I just love to ski Japan in February and many local resorts are easily accessible for a one-day trip from Sapporo.
+I just love to ski Japan in February and many local resorts are easily accessible for a one-day trip from Sapporo, especially if you are just learning to snowboard.
 There are also larger resorts if you want to stay longer.

 Teine

 Teine Highland/Olympia was the site of the alpine, bobsled, and toboggan events for the 1972 Winter Olympics.
 A lift joins the two areas, creating Hokkaido's longest run (6km long).
-Probably the resort I frequent the most because it has the best off-piste in the area.
-My friend lives in Teine and she is crazy about snowboarding.
-Like me, she thinks that
+Probably the resort I frequent the most because it's so close to the centre of Sapporo.

 Kokusai